Dr. Karen Kenaston-French

 Artistic Director + Conductor

 Prior to her arrival at UTA, Dr. Kenaston-French served as Director of Choral Activities at Austin Peay State University in Clarksville, Tennessee, where she led the Chamber Singers in two appearances at the Tennessee Music Education Association state conference, and in master classes with Chanticleer, Cantus, and Libby Larsen.
-She taught conducting at Southern Methodist University and the University of North Texas, and was director of music ministries at Plymouth Park United Methodist Church in Irving, Texas from 1986-1998.
-Dr. Kenaston-French has been guest conductor for choirs in Colorado, Michigan and Tennessee, for numerous TMEA region choirs, for the American Festival of the Arts (AFA), and is a frequent clinician and adjudicator of high school choirs across the state.
-She serves as artistic director of the highly successful All-State Choir Camp, One Last Look Workshop, and the Area Workshop at UTA, which collectively attract more than 500 students each year.
-She continues to share her experience in church music as a faculty member for SMU’s Church Music Summer Seminar and as clinician for church choirs.
+She taught conducting at Southern Methodist University and the University of North Texas, and served as director of music ministries at Plymouth Park United Methodist Church in Irving, Texas from 1986-1998.
+Dr. Kenaston-French has been guest conductor for honor choirs in Colorado, Tennessee, and for many TMEA region choirs.
+A frequent lecturer and adjudicator, she has given presentations on choral tone, conducting, rehearsal technique and performance practice for SMU, Choristers Guild, Texas Choral Directors Association, and various universities, school districts and local churches.

-Dr. Kenaston-French holds a B.A. in vocal performance from West Virginia Wesleyan College, M.M. and M.S.M. degrees in choral conducting from Southern Methodist University, and a D.M.A. in choral conducting from the University of North Texas, where she was named outstanding graduate student in conducting and ensembles and the Pi Kappa Lambda outstanding doctoral student.
+A native of Huntington, WV, Dr. Kenaston-French holds a B.A. in vocal performance from West Virginia Wesleyan College, M.M. and M.S.M. degrees in choral conducting from Southern Methodist University, and a D.M.A. in choral conducting from the University of North Texas, where she was named outstanding graduate student in conducting and ensembles and the Pi Kappa Lambda outstanding doctoral student.
 She studied conducting with Jerry McCoy, Mel Ivey, Lloyd Pfautsch, Jane Marshall, and Larry Parsons, and in 2011 was a conductor for the Choral/Orchestral Master Class of the Oregon Bach Festival, under Helmut Rilling and Jeffrey Kahane.
 Vocal studies include graduate work with Lynn Eustis at UNT and Linda Baer at SMU.
-Her article “The Teachings of Jean-Antoine Bérard” was published in the National Association of Teachers of Singing Journal of Singing in November 2009.
-She sang in the Dallas Symphony Chorus from 1993-2003, and was selected by national audition to sing in the first Robert Shaw Festival Chorus at Carnegie Hall in 1991.
+Her article “The Teachings of Jean‐Antoine Bérard” was published in the National Association of Teachers of Singing Journal of Singing in November 2009.
+She sang in the Dallas Symphony Chorus from 1993-2003, and was selected for the first Robert Shaw Festival Chorus at Carnegie Hall in 1991.

 Mason Cress is a conductor, singer, and composer/arranger from Arlington, Texas.
 He received his Bachelors in Vocal Performance at the University of Texas at Arlington.
 He is currently pursuing his Masters of Music in Choral Conducting at the University of Texas at Arlington, studying under the direction of Dr. Kenaston-French.
 He has conducted over 20 choirs in the Dallas/Fort Worth area, including both choirs at UT Arlington and several church choirs.
 He has sung with many esteemed organizations, including the Dallas Symphony Orchestra, the Fort Worth Symphony Orchestra, the Texas Ballet Theater Company, The Eagles, and many more.
 He has performed at several music conventions including the Texas Music Educators Association, American Choral Directors Association, South Western American Choral Directors Association, and the National Collegiate Choral Organization.
 He has composed and arranged music for various churches and the University Singers at UT Arlington for about a decade.
 Mason is currently a member of the Texas Music Educators Association and the American Choral Directors Association.